donaldrich80/modular-gitlab-ci/docs/index.md

 ### Stacking Templates

-Templates can be combined to extend functionality.
+Modules can be combined to extend functionality.

-Enabling both SAST scanning and yaml linting:
+#### SAST scanning and YAML linting

 --8<-- "misc/stack-example.md"